muaz-ahmd/Khwarizmi-Shell/technical_overview.md

 - `builtins.c`: Logic for internal shell commands.
 - `history.c`: Manages the list of past commands and file persistence.
 - `input.c`: Manages terminal settings and line editing.

----

-## 🌟 Summary for Beginners
-Building a shell is like building a miniature operating system interface.
-It involves managing memory, handling text precisely, and coordinating different programs so they can work together.
-Khwarizmi-Shell is designed to show these complex concepts in a clean, readable C codebase.